 6. Somewhat reluctant to climb stairs

-DDachshunds are usually healthy dogs with their lifespan on average from 14-17.
-However they do have some health issues you might to watch out for.
+Dachshunds are usually healthy dogs with their lifespan on average from 14-17.
+However, they do have some health issues you might watch out for.

 This can be painful and cause dysfunction in your dachshund.

-Dachshunds are more susceptible to this condition more then any other breed.
+Dachshunds are more susceptible to this condition than any other breed.

 Packer, RMA, et al., “DachsLife 2015: an investigation of lifestyle associations with the risk of intervertebral disc disease in Dachshunds,” Canine Genetics and Epidemiology, 2016

-1. You need to make sure they do not jump up and down from like your couch or bed, as this can cause some back problems.
+1. You need to make sure they do not jump up and down from your couch or bed, as this can cause back problems.